-This is a PHOTO WORKSHOP TOUR.
+This is a FOX PHOTO WORKSHOP.
 Photo workshop tours are designed to include teaching elements like light, composition, perspective and camera technics.

 Many know Washington State as the “evergreen state”.
 Its forests are vast, mountains tall, and wildlife plentiful.
 What most do not know, is that a normally elusive creature, the Red Fox, has taken up residence in a coastal field in recent years.
 These lovable little creatures allow for some great observations and endless photographic opportunities in their most active and interesting season.
 While the foxes will be the primary focus of this workshop, we will be on the lookout for other photographic opportunities too, as this is also the breeding time for a myriad bird species in the same region, and so bird photos are to be expected as well.

 Day 1: Arrival in Seattle.
 After arrival in the city, you will be transferred to a local airport hotel for the night.
 Afternoon arrivals are recommended, in order to have some downtime before meeting with the group for dinner at the hotel on this night.
 Dinner will also include a short presentation on photo principles and advice for the following day.
 Each night the guide will review results from the day, but also advise techniques and strategies, for the planned activities on the following day.